 Portlanders are restless creatures.
-We like to explore the trails that wind through our city, we rejoice in weekend backpacking trips, and we savor the local crags that serve as our jungle gym.
-Sometimes, though, we just can’t get outside.
-Maybe work is keeping us late.
-Perhaps the Portland traffic or weather is thwarting our escape outdoors.
+We like to explore the trails that wind through our city, rejoice in weekend backpacking trips, and savor the local crags that serve as our jungle gym.
+But somtimes, we just can’t get outside.
+Maybe work is keeping us late, or perhaps the Portland traffic or weather is thwarting our escape outdoors.

-Whatever the reason, we rest easy knowing there’s a nearby rock gym to solve all our rainy day woes.
-Whether we’re an expert seeking a challenging climb or a newbie in need of an indoor adventure, there’s something for all of us.
-For once, we’re not mad about being stuck inside, and we have these rock gyms to thank for that.
+Whatever reason, rest easy knowing there’s a nearby rock gym to solve all your rainy day woes.
+Whether you;re an expert seeking a challenging climb or a newbie in need of an indoor adventure, there’s something for everyone.
+For once, we’re not mad about being stuck inside, and we've got these rock gyms to thank for that.

 If you care to brave the Portland traffic, take a drive across state lines to Source Climbing Center in Vancouver, Wash.
-Climb their rock walls, tackle their bouldering problems, or take one of their HIIT classes, designed specifically to help climbers avoid plateaus and build lean muscle.
+Climb their rock walls, tackle their bouldering problems, jump on the top rope or take one of their HIIT classes, designed specifically to help climbers avoid plateaus and build lean muscle.
 Want more of a challenge?
 Train with other Source climbers to prepare for local, regional, divisional, or even national competitions; you’ll be a pro in no time.

 Everyone knows Portlanders are serious about their homegrown food, but did you know this concept extends to our gyms, too?
-The Circuit Bouldering gyms (with locations in Northeast Portland, Southwest Portland, and Tigard) were built by and for the people using them.
+The Circuit Bouldering gyms (with locations in Northeast Portland, Southwest Portland, and Tigard) were built by and for the people who use them the most.
 That means the same people chalking up their calloused hands were once cutting out the walls they climb.
 With 70 to 90 new climbs each week among the three gyms, plus access to yoga and fitness classes, there’s little risk of getting bored here.

 This all-in-one rock gym is the perfect place for the serious or casual climber who also wants to get in a good workout.
 Planet Granite in Northwest Portland has a full gym, complete with hanging boards, squat racks, air-resistance bikes, and a full weight rack.
 The gym caters to both bouldering and rock climbing and boasts special features like hydraulically adjustable wall cracks and training walls that can shift angles for a steeper climb.
 With numerous fitness and yoga classes to boot, you may never need to join another gym again.